Skip to Content

 large rubber plant

-Transplanting a rubber tree plant
+Transplanting a rubber plant propagation

 Whichever propagation method you choose, keep in mind that propagation is not always successful.
 I’ve found that the rubber plant takes longer than many other plants to root, so try not to get discrouaged.